hexvalid/game-of-life/README.md

 ```
 **NOTE:** `go install` commands  just compile the executable file and move it to `$GOPATH/bin` destination.

+Also pre-built binaries can download from the [releases](https://github.com/hexvalid/game-of-life/releases) page.

 ## Testing
 ```
 go test -v github.com/hexvalid/game-of-life